gtumanyan/Upgrade_Enabler_Tool_v2Plus/README.md

 Put your windows ISO in the Source_ISO folder and run the "RunMe.cmd".

-To modify the install.wim(esd) enter your letter of the drive that contains \sources folder in the root to the ModifyESD.cmd and launch the script.
+To modify the install.wim(esd) enter letter of the drive that contains your sources folder in the root to the ModifyESD.cmd and launch the script.